egonw/ojdcheck/README.rst

     -docletpath bin -sourcepath src \
     com.github.ojdcheck

-The Doclet has three options.
+The Doclet has several options.
 One is used to set the location of the output file, a second to give a comma-separated list of custom tests (implementing ICheckDocTest).
 For example: